ropensci/popler/README.md

 ------------------------------------------------------------------------

-You can also generate a report for the report containing the metadata for all the projects you subset using `pplr_browse`.
-Just add the argument `report = TRUE` as an argument of `pplr_browse`.
-This argument uses `rmarkdown` to render the metadata into human-readable form, and opens an html file into your default browser.
+You can generate a human-readable report on metadata variables of the projects you subset using `pplr_browse` by providing the function with the argument `report = TRUE` .
+This argument uses `rmarkdown` to render the metadata into an html file, and opens it into your default browser.
 Alternatively, you can perform the same action described above by providing the `browse` object produced calling `pplr_browse` to the function `pplr_report_metadata()`.

 ``` r
 # generate metadata report for all studies